IvanDerlich/the-new-york-times-article/README.md

 ## Installation

+- Clone or download the repo.
-Clone the repo and open index.html
+- Move the new folder and open index.html

 ## Skills we have demonstrated after completing the project

-Working with elements
+- Working with elements

-Floats
+- Floats

-Positioning
+- Positioning

-Display
+- Display

-Box Model
+- Box Model

 ## Contributors